nats-io/nats.node/nats_2.0_migration.md

 ## Message Callbacks

-Messages callbacks have been normalized in NATS.js 2.0 - Standard Node.js pattern is `(err, args...)`, and NATS.js 2.0 now follows this pattern.
+Messages callbacks have been normalized in NATS.js 2.0 - Standard Node.js pattern is `(err, params...)`, and NATS.js 2.0 now follows this pattern.
 In addition we took the opportunity to consolidate all the arguments provided to a message callback into an object.
 This removes any ambiguity about the callback arguments or any ordering.
 ```
 (data: any|null, reply: string|null, subject: string, sid: number)
 ```

-new callback is:
+The new message callback is:

 ```
 (err: NatsError | null, m: Message)